meginthevalley/meginthevalley/README.md

 - 💞️ I’m looking to collaborate on future gaming projects.
 TBD.
 - 📫 How to reach me: Through either email meganelavalley@gmail.com or through my LinkedIn!
 - 😄 Pronouns: She/They
-- ⚡ Fun fact: I'm currently playing Fields of Mistria, Elden Ring, and Hades 2!
+- ⚡ Fun fact: I'm currently playing Fields of Mistria, Elden Ring, Balatro, and Hades 2!

 <!---
 meginthevalley/meginthevalley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.